appscode-cloud/docs/docs/platform/guides/database-management/expose-via-gateway.md

 # Expose via Gateway

-This guide explains how to use the **Expose via Gateway** interface to control whether your database is exposed externally through the gateway.
+Control whether your database is exposed externally through the gateway.
 Enabling this makes your database accessible outside the cluster via the configured gateway endpoint.

 ---

 ## 1. Getting Started

-To begin, select **Expose via Gateway** from the **Operations** section in the left sidebar.

-You will land on a simple form with a single toggle that controls the gateway exposure state of your database.
+Select **Expose via Gateway** from the **Operations** section in the left sidebar.
+The form has a single toggle that controls the gateway exposure state of your database.

 ![Expose via Gateway page showing the Expose Database toggle and Deploy button](../images/expose-via-gateway.png)